 Next step…picking out a phone.
 Since I love my own Galaxy so much, I “guided” her (as parents do) towards the Samsung Galaxy Core Prime.
 I figured it would be easier for me to teach her how to use it since I already knew the ins and outs.
 It’s a great starter phone and also a really amazing deal at the rollback price of $79.92 (originally $99.92).
 Once we added the starter kit for $25, we were good to go.
 While Ashling was on cloud nine, I was pretty happy too because we were able to get both a good phone and a great plan for such a reasonable price!

 Disclaimer: All prices for phones and plans included in this post are accurate as of the date of posting; however, these prices are subject to change.
 Please refer to http://cbi.as/2-ovk or your local Walmart for current pricing.

-We found there were some other added bonuses with Ashling having a phone of her own.
-Now she and grandma can talk and text whenever they wanted.
-They’re pretty close and grandma was super happy about this fringe benefit.
-We went ahead and added grandma (and the rest of us) to her favorites!
+We found more bonuses to Ashling having a phone of her own.
+Now she and grandma can talk and text whenever they want.
+They’re pretty close and grandma was very happy about this fringe benefit.
+We added her (and the rest of us) to Ashling’s favorites!

 Another bonus?
 Now when we’re waiting somewhere like the doctor’s office, Ashling can keep herself entertained on her own phone instead of stealing mine!
 There’s only been one little drawback to this whole plan.
-Now that big sissy has a phone of her own, my four year old wants one of her own too!
-Hmmm…I guess it’s back to the conversation of how old is old enough (pretty sure four year olds don’t make the cut).
+Now that big sissy has a phone of her own, my four year old wants one too!
+Hmmm…I guess it’s back to the conversation of how old is old enough (though I’m pretty sure four year olds don’t make the cut).